wakaspar/publify-debugging-lab/README.md

 ##The Bugs

-The following issues have been added to the main github repo.
+A number of issues have been added to the main github repo.
 Please fix each bug on its own branch (e.g. `fix_sidebar_styles`).

-> Please visit the `issues` section of this repo for more detailed bug descriptions + screenshots.
+> Make sure to visit the `issues` section of this repo for more detailed bug descriptions + screenshots.

 ####Issue \#1: Inconsistent Sidebar Styles
 * All titles in the sidebar should have `monospace` style font
 * All bullets should be circles.

+####Issue \#8: Post tags are shown as "object"
+The list of tags associated with a given blog post always display "tags object, object, object".

+####Issue \#7: Sign-in form displays raw span html in input fields
+The http://localhost:3000/users/sign_in page shows `<span class=` in the input fields, and other HTML "debris" below them.

 ####Issue \#2: Top Month Always Empty (Archive Sidebar)
 * When I click on the top-most month in the Archive Sidebar it says "No posts found...".